 The Obesity and Metabolic Disease Epidemic.
 Obesity is a disease that has been increasing at an alarming rate with significant medical repercussions and associated economic costs.
 Since 1980, the worldwide obesity rate has more than doubled, with about 13% of the world's adult population now being obese.
-The World Health Organization ("WHO") currently estimates that as many as 600 million people worldwide are estimated to be obese and more than 1.9 billion adults are estimated to be overweight.
+The World Health Organization (WHO) currently estimates that as many as 600 million people worldwide are obese and more than 1.9 billion adults are overweight.
 Being overweight or obese is also the fifth leading risk for global deaths, with approximately 3.4 million adults dying each year as a result.